P-Brzezinski/calc_intive/README.md

 2. Vectors (e.g. [2,3,.4])
 3. Matrix (e.g. [[2,3.4][3,2,4]]

-Maximum lengths for vectors and matrix are defined in Configuration.class file from config package.
+Maximum lengths for vectors and matrix are defined in Configuration.class file from configuration package.
-Application saves results to files, you can define default destination and file name also in Configuration.class file.

 Depending on given values, you can make different calculations, you can check them all typing endpoint /possibleCalculations.

+## Database

+Application saves results:
+- files - you can define default destination and file name in Configuration.class file
+- H2 database - you can access H2 console on http://localhost:8080/h2-console, username: sa, no password

 ## Author
 Paweł Brzeziński